Ministry of Labour and Social Protection of the Population (Azerbaijan): Azerbaijan SSR

-The activity of the Commissariat of Public Welfare restored again by the Article dated 1927 under the leadership of M.Hajiyev.
+The activity of the Commissariat of Public Welfare was restored again by the Article dated 1927 under the leadership of M.Hajiyev.
 Main directions of the commissariat were improving the social provision system and giving privileges to the disabled people and workforce.

 1992- present

 The Ministry of Labour and Social Protection of the Population was established on December 10, 1992, by the Presidential Decree of Abulfaz Elchibey.
-Before the inception of the ministry, the labour market activities and social protection of the population was handled by the State Commission of the Azerbaijan Republic on Labour and Social Protection and later Ministry of Social Provision of the Azerbaijan Republic which were abolished.
+Before the inception of the ministry, the labour market activities and social protection of the population were handled by the State Commission of the Azerbaijan Republic on Labour and Social Protection and later Ministry of Social Provision of the Azerbaijan Republic which were abolished.
 From 1992 to 2001, while Azerbaijan recovered from the collapse of the Soviet Union, the ministry was represented internationally by Sevil Sattarzade.

 Structure

 Main functions of the ministry are: